sabof/svg-mode-line-themes/README.md

 replaced - which is an easy way to change the behaviour of existing themes.

 Most properties can have direct values, or contain a function that accepts one value - the object itself, but there are exceptions.
-The corresponding getter (such as `smt/w-text`, which retrieves the text from a widget) will return the value directly, or will return the result of evaluation of a function.
+A propety's getter (such as `smt/w-text`, which retrieves the text from a widget) will return the value, or the result of evaluating the function.

 Each theme has a `:rows` property, which is a list of rows.
-The order is important - should rows happen to overlap, rows appearing later on the list will be hidden.
+The order matters - should rows happen to overlap, rows appearing later on the list will be hidden.

 Here is an example of creating a theme derived from `black-crystal`, but without the line-number information: